Hand stitching is an essential sewing skill every sewer must possess and master. Learn the basics and the essential hand stitches here!

 3. Basting Stitch

-A basting stitch is great for temporarily holding pieces of fabric together.
-It is made with quick and large stitches.
-Usually, basting stitch is made in a thread of a different color from the fabric to make it easier to spot which stitches are just placeholders and for easier removal.
+The basting stitch is great for temporarily holding pieces of fabric together.
+Do a quick and large straight stitch to perform this pattern.
+Usually, it is sewn using a thread of a different color from the fabric to make it easier to spot which stitches are just placeholders and for easier removal.

-Follow these easy steps to create this stitch or visit Sew Guide to learn more about basting stitch:
+Follow these easy steps to create this stitch:

 - Take the needle in and out of the fabric of up to ¼ to ½ inch long.

 - You can make several stitches by popping the needle in and out of the fabric before pulling through.

 - Do not lock the stitch from both ends.

 The running stitch is one of the most common and basic stitches you can do, both by hand and by machine.
 Sewing by machine assures precision and firmness.
 But sewing by hand is great for a speedy stitcher and quick stitches and for stitching together narrow spaces that cannot be reached by machine.